Electrojones/cats_and_dogs/README.md

 # cats_and_dogs
-Distinguish cats and dogs.
-Really funny.
-I'm serious!
+Distinguish cats and dogs with an AI: A CNN built with keras/tensorflow/python.

-Don't worry about data.
-I decided not to include it, so go and get it yourself
+There sadly there is not dataset in this repository.
+I decided not to include it due to copyright issues, so go and get it yourself